volodymyrhudyma/blog/content/blog/abstract-vs-strict-comparison-in-javascript.md

 console.log(1 == '1');
 ```

-As you should notice, even if the type of the operands does not match, as in the second and fourth example, the operator returns **true**.
+As you should notice, the operator returns **true** even if the type of the operands does not match, as in the second and fourth examples.

-That's how it works - **first, it converts the operands to the same type, then does a comparison**.
+This is how it works - **First, the operands are converted to the same type, then a comparison is performed**.

 ## Abstract Equality Comparison Algorithm